polterguy/phosphorusfive/core/p5.webapp/modules/bazar/README.md

 signed apps, and further reduce the pain-level as you create your own apps.
 In addition to developer tools, allowing you to create your apps entirely from within the Phosphorus Five main environment.
 A R.A.D.
 IDE for instance, is among some of the features I am considering.

+However, the reasons why I am saying this, is because that's possibly the coolest feature of the Bazar, allowing users to automatically upgrade their system, with never versions of their tools, adding to their existing environment, even after I have distributed the main P5 core myself!

+For an example of how to create an app, please look at _"Sephia Five"_, which is to be considered the _"reference implementation"_ for a Bazar type of app.
+Sephia Five can be automatically downloaded and installed from your Bazar.